This page provides an overview of the operation of this weather observation site and website.

 Notepad ++ Text/ code editor software

-XAMPP Local web server for website development and initial testing
+LAMP stack (Linux, Apache, mariadb-server, and PHP) Local web server for website development and initial testing

 Davis Instruments Australia Weather station supplier for the Davis Vantage Pro 2

 Raspberry Pi Used as the local server performing the data collection from the weather station